KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/bibleschool_av.md

 1. Connect the "**FROM PULPIT**" HDMI cable with the extender to the "**TO PROJECTOR**" cable.

-1. Put the little keyboard (with 4 buttons) outside the audio cave, where the person managing it (may be you:)) will sit.
+2. Put the little keyboard (with 4 buttons) outside the audio cave, where the person managing it (may be you:)) will sit.
 It is on a long extension cable for this reason.
-    1. Use the "Cam.
-Toggle" button on it, to switch between the camera and the slides.
+    * You'll be able to concentrate better if you are not inside the audio cave.

-1. Put batteries into the headset
+3. Put batteries into the headset
     1. Based on the day, select the right pair of batteries
     2. Push the button at the back of the headset and while pushing, slide down the backplate.
     3. Put in batteries, close back.